Kat Burns

-Kat Elizabeth Burns is a Canadian musician known as KASHKA who was the lead songwriter and vocalist of Forest City Lovers.
+Kat Burns is a Canadian musician known as KASHKA who was the lead songwriter and vocalist of Forest City Lovers.
 She is also a visual artist and voice over actor.

 Career

 Burns led folk-pop band Forest City Lovers from 2006 to 2012, releasing three full-length albums and one vinyl single with the band before their indefinite hiatus.
 In 2010, she started KASHKA as a side project and has since taken it on full-time.
-She has released two full-length albums and a number of singles under the "KASHKA" moniker.
+She has released three full-length albums and a number of singles under the "KASHKA" moniker.
 Burns is also involved in community organisations Girls Rock Camp Toronto and SKETCH.